Nanjing University mutilation case: Investigation

-More than 2,000 human remains were recovered.
+More than 2,000 human remains were recovered, most cut into rectangular slices.
 Diao's head and internal organs were boiled for several days.
 Crucial organs including the heart, liver and spleen were never found.
 The forensics team was only able to identify the remains as belonging to a female through the analysis of body hair and muscle tissue.
 Relatives were able to identify her through a mole on her right cheek.
 A senior officer involved in the case described the killing as "really cruel".
 The officer added that pieces of flesh were dissected with high precision only achieved by an individual with great understanding of anatomy.
 Police concluded that the murderer must have been a professional butcher or surgeon.

 Students and teachers became the subject of investigation.
 Two suspect profiles were brought up, including a single, physically fit, middle-aged male.
 However, the university department could not find any individuals that matched the characteristics of the profile.
-A major investigation was launched in the university and the areas around, but no major clues of the crime were found and the case failed to make any progress.
-In 2016, Nanjing police told the family of Diao that the case is still "under investigation".
+A major three-month investigation was launched in the university and the areas around, but no major clues of the crime were found and the case failed to make any progress.
+In 2016, on the 20th anniversary of the discovery of Diao's remains, the Criminal Investigation Department of China's Ministry of Public Security stated that the case is still "under investigation" and that the investigation remained with the Nanjing Municipal Public Security Bureau.